 - Keep an eye out for areas of concern that could affect weathertight warranty approval.

-For the past decade, Sheffield Metals has been dedicated to creating an architectural program that focuses on growing the businesses of architects, designers, and design/builders.
-We do this by offering a tested and true selection of engineered profiles for standing seam metal roofs and walls.
+For the past decade, Sheffield Metals has been dedicated to creating an architectural program that focuses on growing the businesses of architects, designers, and builders.
+We offer a tested and true selection of engineered profiles for standing seam metal roofs and walls.